Pankajs53/twinline_blog_task/README.md

 # Twinline Blog Project

+## Regarding the .env file, I did not remove it because there was nothing important

 ## Project Demo

 You can watch the demo of the Twinline Blog project by following this link: